kubernetes/sig-release/releases/patch-releases.md

 ### 1.16

-The most recent patch release was **1.16.15**.
+The most recent patch release was **1.16.14**.

-This is the last patch release for the 1.16 branch before it is EOL.
+The pending 1.16.15 release will be the last patch release for the 1.16 branch before it is EOL.

 | Patch Release | Cherry-picks deadline | Target date |
 | --- | --- | --- |